Danger by My Side

-Danger by My Side (also known as Danger on My Side) is a 1963 black and white British second feature crime thriller directed by Charles Saunders and starring Anthony Oliver, Maureen Connell and Alan Tilvern.
+Danger by My Side (also known as Danger on My Side) is a 1963 black and white British second feature crime thriller film directed by Charles Saunders and starring Anthony Oliver, Maureen Connell and Alan Tilvern.
 It was written by Ronald Liles and Aubrey Cash.

 Plot

 Bernie Hewson is a member of a gang which ambushes a security van.
 He gets stranded when the gang makes their getaway with the money, and carries the can for the job.
 On his release from prison he visits the gang's leader, Nicky Venning, asking for a cut of the money.
 Venning refuses but gets Hewson a job at his warehouse.
 As soon as Hewson arrives he recognises one of the employees, Terry, as an undercover police officer.

 Not long afterwards, Terry's sister Lynne Marsden witnesses Terry getting deliberately run down by a car.
 Before he dies in hospital, Terry repeatedly mentions "Nicky's Club", Venning's Soho nightclub.
 Lynn visits the club and, calling herself Lynne Austin, is offered a job there.
 The next night she overhears a robbery being planned and manages to see the plans, taking the details to the police.
 Meanwhile she sets about investigating Venning and his gang herself, but is soon in danger when they discover her true identity.